-- Foster Culture and Leadership Change in the VA
+Foster Culture and Leadership Change in the VA

-- Strengthen Data and Transparency Through Research
+Strengthen Data and Transparency Through Research

-- Recognize and Support Women’s Peer Programs
+Recognize and Support Women’s Peer Programs

-- Increase Initiatives to Better Inform on Existing Programs
+Increase Initiatives to Better Inform on Existing Programs

-- Require High Level of Community Care Cooperation
+Require High Level of Community Care Cooperation

 We will change the VA motto to represent ALL veterans.

-The Deborah Sampson Act
+Phase 2: The Deborah Sampson Act Introduced In The Senate

 IAVA joined Senators Tester and Boozman to introduce the Deborah Sampson Act, bi-partisan, comprehensive legislation to improve recognition and services for women veterans.
 IAVA members are working tirelessly to make sure the bill is quickly passed and signed by the President.
 Track the bill’s progress HERE.